create a new environment named "cubar_env" with both python and r installed

 #> seq: ATGCTACGT

-The “IDT” method originates from the principle of the codon optimization tool of Integrated DNA Technologies.
-It randomly selects codons based on the frequency of codons at the family or subfamily level, but excludes rare codons below 10%.
+The “IDT” option implements the method used by the codon optimization tool of Integrated DNA Technologies.
+Briefly, this method randomly selects synonymous codons from the same family or subfamily based on their relative frequency, but excluding rare codons used below 10% in the target organism.

 seq_opt <- codon_optimize(seq, cf = cf_all, method = "IDT")